 What do you think will be the next big thing in mobile marketing, or do you agree with some of the trends that we’ve discussed here?

-What are your marketing strategies in 2018?
+What are your marketing strategies right now?